jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A motor vehicle must not be operated on a road unless the motor vehicle— (a) is registered and licensed in accordance with this Part; and (b) has affixed to it and displayed in the manner prescribed by regulations made under this Part the registration plates issued for it; and
-  (c) has displayed in the manner prescribed by regulations made under this Part a current licence issued for it and appropriate for its use under section 244.
+  (c) has a current licence issued for it and appropriate for its use under section 244 that is—
+    (i) displayed in the manner prescribed by regulations or rules made under this Part; or (ii) electronically available in the manner prescribed by the regulations or rules.
 (2) The person registered in respect of a motor vehicle in accordance with this Part must— (a) keep the motor vehicle licensed at all times in accordance with this Part; and (b) ensure that the prescribed fees and accident insurance levies are paid for the time that the motor vehicle is required to be licensed (whether or not it is actually licensed).